zengh5/Exposing-splicing-sensor-noise/README.md

 # Exposing-splicing-sensor-noise
 A noise-based image splicing localization method for the case that the source images are with distinct ISO settings

-Demo for repeat the result of
+Demo for reproducing the result of
 [1] "Exposing Image splicing with inconsistent sensor noise levels" (submitted to Multimedia Tools and Applications).
 Homepage: http://www.escience.cn/people/Zenghui
     Contact: zengh5@mail2.sysu.edu.cn